 What is Nexplanon?

-Nexplanon is a hormone-releasing birth control implant for use by young women to prevent pregnancy for up to 3 years.
+Nexplanon is a hormone-releasing birth control implant that is FDA approved to prevent pregnancy for 3 years, though studies support it can prevent pregnancy for up to 5 years.
 The implant is a flexible plastic rod about the size of a toothpick that contains a progestin hormone called etonogestrel.
 Nexplanon does not contain estrogen.
-Your gynecologist will insert the implant just under the skin of the inner side of your upper arm during a clinic appointment.
-It does not work for birth control until 1 week after insertion.

 What are the benefits of Nexplanon?

 - More than 99% effective at preventing pregnancy

 - Safe for people that can’t use estrogen containing methods

 What are the most common side effects I can expect while using Nexplanon?

 The most common side effect is a change in your normal menstrual bleeding pattern.
 You may experience longer or shorter periods of bleeding or have no bleeding at all.
 The time between periods may vary, and in between periods you may also have spotting.
 Some people have light bleeding every day.
 For most people, period will be lighter overall, though frequent light bleeding or brown discharge are common, especially during the first 6 months.
 It is important to give the Nexplanon at least 3-6 months to see if bleeding side effects will get better.
 If bleeding is bothersome, your doctor may be able to give you a medication for 1-2 months to help.

 - Breast pain

 Your gynecology clinician will insert the implant just under the skin of the inner side of your upper arm during a clinic appointment.
 Most people will feel mild stinging at the injection site from the numbing injection.
 After the numbing medicine wears off your arm may be sore or ache where the implant was inserted.
 Bruising is common with insertion of the device.